tekapo/show-current-template/readme.txt

 None so far.

 == Changelog ==

-= 0.1.6 =
-* FIXED: Fixed the color of template file name.

 = 0.1.5 =
 * FIXED: Fixed the issue of not displaying the parent theme name when using a child theme.